 If the initial concern continues despite the action taken then the class teacher, in consultation with the SENDCo, offers interventions that are different from or additional to the school's usual working practices.
 These will be outlined in an Individual Support Plan.
 Parents are invited to attend a meeting with the class teacher to discuss the intended outcomes and how they too can help their child.
-The Individual Support Plan is reviewed termly with parents in order to identify the next stage of action.
+The Individual Support Plan is reviewed at least termly with the Class Teacher/TA and SENCo but may be more frequently depending on need.